How to spot bovine tuberculosis (bovine TB), what to do if you suspect it and measures to prevent its spread.

 Bovine TB affects cattle and other mammals including humans, badgers, deer, goats, pigs, dogs and cats.

 The disease is currently present in Great Britain.

 Bovine TB is a notifiable disease.
-That means if you suspect it you must tell your nearest Animal and Plant Health Agency (APHA) office immediately.
+That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
 Failure to do so is an offence.

 How to spot bovine TB